Musee Magazine, April, 2021

 Andrea: How do your own images inform your work?

 David: I make photographs but it’s never burned in me to be recognized for it.
-I’m often asked to be involved with photographers or artists because they know I understand photography from the inside as a maker.
+I’m often asked to be involved with photographers or artists (as a writer, curator or interlocutor) because they know I understand photography from the inside as a maker.
 Sometimes one reads things about photography from a critic and you can tell immediately that they have never picked up a camera.
-That can be great and you can give rise to many different insights, but I think there is a lot to be gained from practicing it too.
+That can be great and can give rise to many different insights, but I think there is a lot to be gained from practicing photography too.
 The act of picture-taking informs everything I do.

 Andrea: I love what you’ve done with Anastasia Samoylova and the visual conversation on Instagram (@dialogue_aandd).
 It speaks to a climate where people are much more willing to share the stage with someone else.
 When I was brought up in photography, people just didn’t do that.
 It’s a much more democratic way of doing things.

-David: The Dialogue Instagram project I have with Anastasia has become a part of our daily lives.
-She posts a picture, I take a picture and post it in response, there its her turn, back and forth, and it just lives in our pocket on our phones.
+David: The Dialogue Instagram project I had with Anastasia became a part of our daily lives.
+She posts a picture, I take a picture and post it in response, then its her turn, back and forth, and it just lived in our pocket on our phones.
 We have been asked to exhibit it a few times, which presents the challenge of how to turn a project that originated on social media into a worthwhile exhibition in a real space.
 The interesting thing is how applicable photography is to so many settings.
-Photography has way of belonging wherever you put it, but only if you’re sensitive about it and alert to the specifics of the various settings.
-Plus, many contemporary photographers today think about more than one context as they create.
-They think about the different ways in which their project could exist, whether as a book, an exhibition, a website, or all three.
-So our Instagram project is also a split-screen silent video projection.
-Currently there are 4,500 images and the playing time is around six hours.
+Photography has ways of belonging wherever you put it, but only if you’re sensitive about it and alert to the specifics of the various settings.
+Plus, many contemporary photographers today think about more than one context as they create, and the different ways in which their project could exist, whether as a book, an exhibition, a website, or all three.
+So our Instagram project is also a split-screen silent video projection, and prints on the wall.
+We got to around 4,500 images and then Anastasia’s art career took off and she lost interest.

 Andrea: Can you speak about photography in limbo?

-David: I’ve always thought about photographs in terms of limbo.
+David: I’ve often thought about photographs in terms of limbo.
 In a literal sense, they are suspensions of time and place or feelings.
 In another sense, limbo is outside of function, and we expect photographs to have a function, whether they’re documentary, fashion, or photojournalistic pictures.
+The primal condition of the photography is a kind of limbo.

 Andrea: Do you think that curation is an art?